xen-troops/moulin/docs/quickstart.rst

 		        # For virtualization
 		        - [DISTRO_FEATURES_append, " virtualization"]
 		        - [DISTRO_FEATURES_append, " xen"]
-		        # FIXME: normally bitbake fails with error if there are bbappends w/o recipes
+		        # FIXME: normally bitbake fails with an error if there are bbappends w/o recipes

 		        - [SERIAL_CONSOLES, ""]